TalTech-IVAR-Lab/ubuntu-desktop-docker/docs/REMOTE_DEVELOPMENT.md

 ### Connect to the container

 To connect to a remote host for the first time, follow these steps:
 - Verify you can connect to the SSH host by running the following command from a terminal / PowerShell:
-    -

     ```bash
     ssh abc@localhost -p 2222
     ```
-    > Note: The default host is `localhost` and the default port is `2222`.
+    > **Note**: The default host is `localhost` and the default port is `2222`.
 You can use different host and port if you are running the container on oher machine or port
-- Open the Command Palette (Ctrl+Shift+P) and run the `Remote-SSH: Connect to Host` command.
+   Open the Command Palette (Ctrl+Shift+P) and run the `Remote-SSH: Connect to Host` command.
 - Select `Add New SSH Host` in the quick pick.
 Then type the SSH command you just ran in the terminal / PowerShell.
 Possibly you will need to select the SSH configuration file.
 - Then select `Linux` as the operating system.
 - You should now be asked to enter the password for the SSH host.
 Enter the password and you should be connected.
 - If you have done everything correctly, at the bottom left corner you should see:

 ![SSH:localhost](./images/remote_development/connection_status_screenshot.png "SSH:localhost")

 ### Open a folder in the container